Tangy and sour, lemon adds flavor to every cuisine. Learn How to Grow a Lemon Tree in Pot easily in this article with

 Look for a fertilizer that contains micronutrients, especially iron, manganese, and zinc.
-To give boost feed to your lemon tree, apply a water-soluble fertilizer once in a month in the growing season.
+If you’re not using slow-release fertilizer, give a boost to your lemon tree by applying a water-soluble fertilizer once a month in the growing season.
 Occasionally, side-dress your plant with compost or well-rotted manure.

 Pests and Diseases

 Pests like mealybugs, spider mites, aphids, and scales occasionally attract toward it.
-To get rid of them organically read this article.
+Keep an eye on them.
+If you see the infestation, apply insecticidal soap, neem oil, or pesticides.
+To get rid of them organically, read this article.

 Harvesting time depends on the type of lemon variety you are growing and your weather conditions.
 The citrus fruits stop ripening once they are off the tree.
-To determine if the fruit is ripened, see if the fruit is heavy, soft and yellow.
+To determine if the fruit is ripened, see if the fruit is heavy, soft, and yellow.

 Additional Tips for Growing Lemon Tree in Pot

-- Keep your lemon tree in a less windy spot as it dislikes strong winds, but provide good airflow.
+- Keep your lemon tree in a less windy spot as it dislikes strong winds and drafts.
+However, you’ll need to provide good airflow.

 - If moving indoors for winter or outside for summer, acclimatize it slowly to avoid shock.

 - You can also do grafting to get two or more varieties from a single tree.